agentlang-ai/agentlang-docs/docs/quick-start.md

 # Quick Start

-This short tutorial will help you get started programming in fractl.
-It's assumed that you have already [installed](installation.md) fractl on your laptop or desktop.

 **Fractl** allows you to generate a production ready application from a very high-level declarative "model".
-In this section, we will design the basic model for a blogging-service.
+In this section, we will design the model for a basic blogging-service.
 To start, create a directory to store the model files:

 ```shell
 $ mkdir blog